Atheal9k/Travel-Trustpay/README.md

 # Spin Up Local Server

 Once dependencies are installed, typed npm start in CLI to run a local web server.
-You should be able to interact with the smart contract.
+You should be able to interact with the smart contract..